y3owk1n/time-machine.nvim/README.md

 ---@field keymaps?
 TimeMachine.Config.Keymaps The keymaps for actions

 ---@class TimeMachine.Config.Keymaps
+---@field undo? string The keymap to undo
+---@field redo? string The keymap to redo
 ---@field restore_undopoint? string The keymap to restore the undopoint
 ---@field refresh_timeline? string The keymap to refresh the timeline
 ---@field preview_sequence_diff? string The keymap to preview the sequence diff